su8/pinky-bar/README.md

 --without-alsa --without-x11 --without-mpd --with-colours --with-net --with-pci --without-dvd --without-sensors --without-ncurses
 ```

-**--without-mpd** will compile the program with cmus support, the options sytax stays as is.
+**--without-mpd** will compile the program with cmus support, the options syntax stays as is.

 The pci and sensors configure options will be discarded in \*BSD.
 If you supplied **--with-alsa** and **--with-oss** or used the port package with the ncurses dialogue, alsa will have higher precedence over OSS.
 By default the port package will have OSS selected and alsa unselected.

-Affects only linux, **--with-net** will substitute -O0 flag to mitigate a bug in GCC caused by -O2. -O0 will optimize the compiled binary for file size, while -O2 will optimize it for speed.
-So don't be shocked to find out that **--without-net** will cause the compiled binary to double it's size.
+Affects only linux, **--with-pci** and or **--with-sensors** will substitute -O0 flag to mitigate bugs in GCC caused by -O2 optimizations. -O0 will optimize the compiled binary for file size, while -O2 will optimize it for speed.
+So don't be shocked to find out that **--without-pci --without-sensors** will cause the compiled binary to double it's size.
+If things doesn't improve with upcomining GCC releases I will temporary drop -O2.

 ---